Edward Hidalgo

-Edward Hidalgo (born Eduardo Hidalgo; October 12, 1912 – January 21, 1995) served as the United States Secretary of the Navy in the Carter administration from October 24, 1979 to January 20, 1981.
-He had previously served as Assistant Secretary of the Navy (Manpower and Reserve Affairs) from April 1977 to October 1979.
+Edward Kunhardt Hidalgo (born Eduardo Hidalgo; October 12, 1912 – January 21, 1995) was a Mexican-American attorney who served as United States Secretary of the Navy from 1979 to 1981.
+Appointed by President Jimmy Carter, he was the first Hispanic American to serve as Secretary of the Navy and promoted the recruitment of Hispanics for high command.

+Hidalgo previously served as Assistant Secretary of the Navy for Manpower and Reserve Affairs from April 1977 to October 1979.

-Early life
+Early life and education

-Hidalgo was born Eduardo Hidalgo in Mexico City on October 12, 1912, to Egon and Domita Kunhardt Hidalgo.
-At the age of six his family moved to New York, where he became a citizen and anglicised his name.
-He graduated from Holy Cross College in 1933, and received his J.D. from Columbia Law School in 1936.
+Hidalgo was born in Mexico City on October 12, 1912, to Egon and Domita Kunhardt Hidalgo.
+The family moved in 1918 to the United States and settled in New York City, where he became an American citizen and anglicized his name to Edward.